Gauff Rallies To Keep US Open Repeat Bid Alive - UrduPoint

 Gauff's third-set surge had carried her to a 5-2 lead and triple match point, but she delivered a pair of double faults and Svitolina saved another with a blazing backhand on the way to a break.

-But Gauff broke Svitolina at love in the next game to lock up the win.
+But Gauff broke Svitolina at love in the next game to lock up the win in a tense physical encounter that featured one 37-shot rally.

 Gauff gained her first break of the match on her fourth opportunity for a 4-2 lead in the second and held on to force the third.